euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 Introduction
 ------------

 Nuclear power in the UK is provided by a fleet of Advanced Gas-cooled Reactors (AGRs) which became operational in the 1970's.
-These are a second generation reactor design and have a core consisting of layers of interlocking graphite bricks, **ADD FIGURE** which act to slow neutrons from the fuel to sustain the fission reaction.
+These are a second generation reactor design and have a core consisting of layers of interlocking graphite bricks, Figure :ref:`agrcore`, which act to slow neutrons from the fuel to sustain the fission reaction.
 Although the UK does not regularly experience significant earthquakes it is still necessary to demonstrate that the reactors could be safely shut-down if a severe earthquake were to occur.

 The response of the graphite core to an earthquake is extremely complex and a series of computer models have been developed to simulate the behaviour.
 These models are regularly upgraded and extended as the cores change over their lives to ensure that the relevant behaviours are included.
 The models are analysed using the commercial Finite Element Analysis code LS-DYNA.
 This provides predicted positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.